Itsrimu/Phishing-Extension-Using-ML/README.md

 Used raw dataset columns as direct input to machine learning models, without extracting or engineering any additional features.
 Result:
 All tested algorithms (Random Forest, Logistic Regression, SVM, etc.) performed poorly.
-Models showed low accuracy and struggled to distinguish phishing from legitimate URLs.
+Models showed high accuracy but struggled to distinguish phishing from legitimate URLs.
 2. With Feature Engineering
 Method:
 Extracted meaningful features from URLs (e.g., length, use of special characters, presence of HTTPS, number of subdomains, etc.) and used these as model input.